-How kava makes you happy, not high and answers to other common questions from those looking to try kava for social recreation.
+How kava makes you happy, not high, and answers to other common questions from those looking to try kava as a natural mood elevator for social recreation.

 One of the many beneficial effects of kava is its ability to elevate a persons’ mood and make them feel happier and more social.

 People become interested in drinking kava when they are looking for a natural way to relax and have fun socially that doesn’t involve drinking alcohol, or taking prescription / regulated drugs.
-The questions they ask are focused on directly comparing kava to alcohol and drugs.
+The questions they ask are focused on directly comparing the effects of kava to those of alcohol and drugs.
 For example:

 - How will kava make me feel?
 Will kava make me high?

 - When will it kick in?
 When will the effects wear off?

 - What’s the dosage with kava?
 How much kava should I take?

 Kava is totally different from alcohol and drugs.
 It is an herbal natural mood elevator, so these questions, as framed, are often hard to respond to.
 That said, below we do our best to provide answers and the real information that anyone new to kava needs to know.